oclipa/reactjs-cheat-sheet/README.md

 Testing Tools:
 * Test Runner: Executes test and provides a validation library (e.g. Jest)
-   * Jest: this should be included in the default create-react-app install.
+   * Jest: this should be included in the default create-react-app install (but can be installed for any JavaScript project)
+      * Documentation for Jest can be found here: [https://jestjs.io/](https://jestjs.io/)
       * There is an extension that integrates Jest into VS Code: [https://github.com/jest-community/vscode-jest](https://github.com/jest-community/vscode-jest)
 * Testing Utilities: "Simulates" the React App (mounts components; allows you to dig into the DOM) (e.g. React Test Utils, Enzyme)
    * Enzyme: `npm install --save enzyme react-test-renderer enzyme-adapter-react-16`
+   * Documentation for Enzyme can be found here: [https://enzymejs.github.io/enzyme/](https://enzymejs.github.io/enzyme/)

 What Not To Test:
 * Don't test libraries (assume developers have tested their own libraries)